 Kelsey Liebenson-Morse is a contributor at Literary Traveler, who started with Literary Traveler as an intern in 2012.
 She graduated from the University of New Hampshire in 2012, where she majored in English.
 After graduation, she spent the summer waiting tables and dreaming of being a writer.
 She is currently pursuing an MFA in non-fiction.
 Kelsey’s interests enjoy lots of reading, lots of running, and most outdoor activities.

-Wesley Sharer is an editorial intern at Literary Traveler.
+Wesley Sharer is a contributing editor at Literary Traveler.
 He graduated from the University of Vermont in 2012 with a degree in English and film.
 While his current interests lean towards cinema, more than anything else he just loves a rich and captivating story.
 His favorite thing to do is break down a narrative into its elementary pieces to see how they fit together.
 However, he is a huge sucker for science fiction and completely loses his lens of objectivity at the first sign of spaceship.
 Read more from Wes on his film blog, Screening Notes.

 For press inquiries please contact: